I = PAT: Population

 In the I=PAT equation, the variable P represents the population of an area, such as the world.
 Since the rise of industrial societies, human population has been increasing exponentially.
-This has caused Thomas Malthus, Paul Ehrlich and many others to postulate that this growth would continue until checked by widespread hunger and famine (see Malthusian growth model).
+This has caused Thomas Malthus, Paul Ehrlich and others to postulate that this growth would continue until checked by widespread hunger and famine (see Malthusian growth model).

 The United Nations project that world population will increase from 7.7 billion today (2019) to 9.8 billion in 2050 and about 11.2 billion in 2100.

 These projections take into consideration that population growth has slowed in recent years as women are having fewer children.
 This phenomenon is the result of demographic transition all over the world.
 Although the UN projects that human population may stabilize at around 11.2 billion in 2100, the I=PAT equation will continue to be relevant for the increasing human impact on the environment in the short to mid-term future.

 Environmental impacts of population

-Increased population increases humans' environmental impact in many ways, which include but are not limited to:
+Increased population increases humans' environmental impact in multiple ways, which include but are not limited to: